-Business directories aren’t just a digital version of the Yellow Pages where users have to drag the book out of the cabinet and flip through thousands of pages to find what they’re looking for; they’re comprehensive platforms that enable potential customers to instantly identify, learn about, and contact businesses relevant to them.
+Business directories (also known as business listings or local listings) aren’t just a digital version of the Yellow Pages where users have to drag the book out of the cabinet and flip through thousands of pages to find what they’re looking for; they’re comprehensive platforms that enable potential customers to instantly identify, learn about, and contact businesses relevant to them.

 If you’re not registered on more than a few sites from the below business directory list, you’re missing out on opportunities to get found by potential customers.

-Here is a list of business directories and local listing sites to which you can add your business:
+Looking for a quick list of the top listing sites?
+Here is a list of business directories to which you can add your business:

 - Better Business Bureau